Samuel Haughton: Criticism of Darwin

 "Haughton has the dubious honour of being the first person to comment on Darwin's theory when the joint papers of Darwin and Alfred Russel Wallace were read to the Linnean Society of London in 1858.
 They were presented by Darwin's close allies, the geologist Charles Lyell and the botanist Joseph Dalton Hooker.
 Haughton presumably saw the printed version of the papers and attacked the theory briefly in remarks made to the Geological Society of Dublin on 9 February 1859.
 These were reported in the society's journal, and a clipping of this found its way into Darwin's possession.
 Haughton wrote:

 This speculation of Mess.
 Darwin and Wallace would not be worthy of note were it not for the weight of authority of the names under whose auspices it has been brought forward.
 If it means what it says, it is a truism; if it means anything more, it is contrary to fact.

 Darwin later commented in his autobiography that this was the only response to the papers, summarising Haughton’s verdict as ‘all that [was] new in there was false, and what was true was old'."

-In an anonymous article written in 1860 in the Natural History Review Haughton set out his opinion that Darwin's theory was founded almost entirely upon speculation but also that this speculative theory belonged originally to Lamarck and that the differences between the two men's work was negligible.
+In an anonymous article written in 1860 in the Natural History Review, Haughton set out his opinion that Darwin's theory was founded almost entirely upon speculation but also that this speculative theory belonged originally to Lamarck and that the differences between the two men's work were negligible.

 to establish a character for subtlety and skill, in drawing large conclusions on this subject from slender premises, the first requisite is, ignorance of what other speculators have attempted before us in the same field: and the second is, a firm confidence in our own special theory.
 Neither of these requisites can be considered wanting in those who are engaged in the task of reproducing Lamarck’s theory of organic life, either as altogether new, or with but a tattered threadbare cloak, thrown over its original nakedness.

 Theistic evolution

 Haughton's work on animal mechanics led him to believe that the structure of species was designed by an intelligent creator.
 In his book Animal Mechanics (1873, page 238) he commented that the "Framer of the Universe" had designed all muscles so they could perform the maximum work possible under given external conditions.

-In the preface to his book he was open to the possibility of "teleological evolution".
+In the preface to his book, he was open to the possibility of "teleological evolution".
 Evolution was governed by a "Divine mind" and nothing was left to chance.